 The primary function of this organization is to help diabetic cats.
 Their programs help to offer financial aid for insulin, find new homes for unwanted cats with diabetes, and start rescue programs to help diabetic cats become adopted.

 For those who are not financially prepared to pay for your dog’s cancer treatment, this nonprofit aims to close that gap.
-Magic Bullet Fund will foot between $600 to $6,000 of the vet bill to loving dog owners in need of assistance.
+Magic Bullet Fund will foot between $600 to $6,000 of the cost to loving dog owners in need of assistance with vet bills.

 Since 2003, this organization has been working to help neglected, sick, and abused dogs.
 Dog owners can apply to have procedures and treatments covered.
 However, they cannot help pay for vet bills you have already incurred.